Starstorm/JobTest/README.md

 ```
 python -m unittest testing
 ```
+If you're not in the tests directory when you run this command, you will likely get a ModuleError.

 ### Notes & Limitations
 So there were a few points to bring up.
-First and foremost, I was restricted by the interface requirements in terms of additional improvements for the card reader.
+First, I was restricted by the interface requirements from improving the design further.
 Because the interface requires only Strings be returned instead of lists, my selection method for name/phone/email is inherently imperfect - it only finds the "top" element if there are multiple matches because there is no specification as to what the preference should be if there are two or more matches.
 Otherwise, I would have created additional fields such as "Home Phone", "Cell Phone", "Name One", "Name Two", etc. for each element.

+Second, the name parser works best with newline characters present for the business card.
+It's arguable whether or not this is a limitation or a feature: a poor OCR device might not return newline characters all the time, but attempting to parse a human name out of a single massively long string versus a single line of that string are two very different tasks.
+Adding the dozens of extra lines of code needed for the former task might end up actually decreasing overall accuracy if the latter task is the only one that matters - you gain flexiblity but could potentially lose out on raw accuracy for the more focused task.
+What's more, given the advancements in neural network based OCR technology in recent years and the examples provided, I presumed that newline characters would be present.
+The phone number and email parsers should work equally well, newline characters or not.

-Also, I added an extra capability - not only can the command line tool accept raw text, it'll also read text from a file.
-This should allow it an easier time functioning with newline characters.
+Finally, I added an extra capability - not only can the command line tool accept raw text, it'll also read text from a file and output to a file.
+Windows is not very fun to attempt to provide it a string argument with newline characters.